Curatour/backend/README.md

 </details></br>

-To take it one step further...
+To take it a few nodes further...

 - Query `user(id: 1)`
   - query the user's `contacts {...}`